Direct Bonding Of Standard CSST

 The bonding conductor shall be no smaller than a 6 AWG copper wire or equivalent.
 The bonding conductor shall be installed and protected in accordance with the National Electrical Code, NFPA 70, (NEC) and Canadian Electrical Code CSA- C22.1 (CEC).
 Bonding/grounding clamps shall be installed in accordance with its listing per UL 467 and shall make metal-to-metal contact with a rigid pipe component or CSST fitting.
 This direct-bond is in addition to any other bonding requirements as specified by local codes for ground fault protection.

-The 2015 edition of the National Fuel Gas Code, International Fuel Gas Code, and Uniform Plumbing Code limits the length of the bonding conductor to 75-ft.
+The 2015 edition of the National Fuel Gas Code, International Fuel Gas Code, and Uniform Plumbing Code limit the length of the bonding conductor to 75-ft.
 When there are no local code requirements for the length of this conductor refer to the manufactures instructions or the NEC / CEC for guidance regarding the permissible length of the bonding conductor.

 * Pipe Nipple

-* Pipe components must be made from steel, galvanized steel, black iron, copper and/or brass.
+* Pipe components must be made from steel, galvanized steel, black iron, copper, and/or brass.